-I am the author of three memoirs, a poetry collection, and a craft book on writing.
-I teach writing at the Vermont College of Fine Arts, a low-residency program.
-I am also a professional speaker.
+Sue is the author of three memoirs, a poetry collection, and a craft book on writing.
+She teaches writing at the Vermont College of Fine Arts, a low-residency program.
+She is also a professional speaker.

-The Pat Boone Fan Club: My Life as a White Anglo-Saxon Jew is now officially published.
-Please click on book jacket image on left.
+The Pat Boone Fan Club: My Life as a White Anglo-Saxon Jew was listed as one of "25 Great Books You Might Have Missed in 2014" by flavorwire.com -- as #2.
+To purchase, please click on book jacket image on left.
 For more information, click on book title, on right.
-(The University of Nebraska Press, American Lives Series, series editor Tobias Wolff.)
-At the heart of this journey are three separate encounters with 1960s pop-music icon, turned Christian provocateur, Pat Boone, who plays a pivotal role in my desire to belong to the dominant culture.
+At the heart of this journey are three separate encounters with 1960s pop-music icon, turned Christian activist, Pat Boone, who plays a pivotal role in my desire to belong to the dominant culture.